Boag's Brewery: 19th century

+James Boag I arrived in Australia with his wife, Janet, and their four children in 1853 from Scotland.
+After three months in the Victorian goldfields, they came to Tasmania.
+After he and his son James Boag II left the Cornwall Brewery in 1878, James II went into partnership with John Glenwright at the Cataract Brewery and James I became the licensee of the All Year Round Hotel.

 In 1881, the Esk Brewery was established on the banks of the North Esk River in Launceston by Charles Stammers Button.
 John Fawns died, and James Boag III was born.
 In 1883, James I and his son took over the Esk Brewery.
 J. Boag & Son was officially formed in 1883, as the partnership between James Boag I and his son, to operate the brewery.
 The company's initial output was seven hogsheads of beer weekly.
 The name 'Esk Brewery' was retained, although 'Boag's Brewery' became a frequent reference.

 In 1887, James Boag II began management of the company on the retirement of his father.
-A new malthouse was built and weekly production had increased to more than 500 hogsheads, with the brewery employing a 30 members of staff.
+A new malthouse was built and weekly production had increased to more than 500 hogsheads, with the brewery employing 30 members of staff.

 In 1898, J. Boag & Son purchased the Cornwall Brewery and amalgamated it with the Esk Brewery; James Boag I died in 1890.